zoul0813/zeal-cc/README.md

 ## Current Limitations

-- Parser is simplified and needs expansion
+- Parser is simplified and needs expansion (no pointers/arrays/structs)
-- Only basic code generation is implemented
+- Only basic code generation is implemented; locals/params are treated as globals
+- Calling convention and stack-based locals not implemented yet
 - No optimization passes yet
 - Limited error reporting

 ## Next Steps

 We will iterate on this implementation, adding:
-1. Complete recursive descent parser
+1. Stack-based locals and calling convention for parameters
-2. Full semantic analysis
+2. Semantic analysis and type checking
-3. Comprehensive code generation
+3. Comprehensive code generation (pointers, arrays, structs)
 4. Register allocation
 5. Optimization passes
-6. Extended C99 feature support
+6. Extended C99 feature support (switch, logical/bitwise ops, ternary)

 ## License